jon-brandy/hackthebox/Categories/Machines/Wifinetic/README.md

 8. I'm speculating it's the cred for `netadmin` user, let's try it.

-> We authenticated and got the user flag.
+> We are authenticated and got the user flag.

 ![gambar](https://github.com/jon-brandy/hackthebox/assets/70703371/5772911e-fd16-4f8b-884c-17a77995be0a)